Who we are

 Where you can find us

-Our main offices are in Middle Row in Faversham and at the Avenue of Rememberance in Sittingbourne.
+Our offices are in Crescent Road in Faversham and at the Avenue of Remembrance in Sittingbourne.
 For more information on how to contact us and interactive maps showing where you can find us, visit our contact us page.
-If you'd like to know more about our shop at Middle Row in Faversham, visit our charity shops page:

 How we are funded

 We rely on your support to keep serving the community.
-We are supported by donations from the public, income from our charity shops, and some charitable grants.
+We are supported by donations from the public and some charitable grants.

 We work in collaboration with other Age UKs in our locality and work closely with our local Borough Council and ICB’s to ensure we can deliver services required in our area.